Soft Polish crepes or Nalesniki filled with a smooth, sweet and delicious quark cheese filling.

 I have a passion for crepes.
 I make them often and I make lots of them, all the time.
 My children adore them too, so if for some reason I don’t think about making crepes for a while, it is a sure thing that one of the kids would remind me.

+I usually make regular crepes filled with sugar or jam or ham and cheese.
+But now and then I try something more unusual, like the French Crepes with Rhubarb Compote, Wild Garlic or Beetroot Crepes.
 Today’s nalesniki recipe is a bit more special than my usual stuff as well.
 Not so much the crepes themselves, but the filling.

 - I used a mixture of milk and sparkling water and I loved the result, I find that the sparkling water makes the crepes even softer and fluffier than they usually are.